w3c-ccg/traceability-interop/docs/tutorials/credentials-verify/README.md

 1. Duplicate the Credentials Issue Tutorial and rename it to Credentials Verify Tutorial.
 1. Duplicate the Credentials Issue Environment and rename it to Credentials Verify Environment.

-Be sure to activate the select the new Credentials Issue Environment by selecting it in the drop-down menu at the top-right of the Postman interface.
+Be sure to activate the new Credentials Issue Environment by selecting it in the drop-down menu at the top-right of the Postman interface.

 <img src="./resources/select-environment.png"/>